DFE-Digital/cpd-adr/adr/0002-use-cucumber-for-testing.md

 ## Consequences

-"What becomes easier or more difficult to do and any risks introduced by the change that will need to be mitigated."
+> "What becomes easier or more difficult to do and any risks introduced by the change that will need to be mitigated."

-tbc
+* Using matcher syntax will add overhead to test writing.
+* We expect that the benefits of having a (non-technical) human description of the platforms will outweigh the development burden.